Send us a message

 This method aligns perfectly with ASC 606 principles, which state that revenue should be recognized when performance obligations are satisfied.
 In this case, the obligation is satisfied each time the customer uses your service.
 This requires a system that can handle these variable calculations and ensure your financial statements accurately reflect the value you’ve delivered during a specific period.

-The Billing and Collection Cycle
+A Look at the Billing and Collection Cycle

 After measuring usage and allocating revenue, it’s time to bill your customer.
 A consumption-based model requires a billing system that can handle variability.
 Instead of sending a fixed invoice each month, you’ll be charging customers based on their specific usage during the billing period, which could be weekly, monthly, or on another custom cycle.
 Your system needs to pull real-time usage data and translate it into an accurate, easy-to-understand invoice.